pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 But nothing happened every time I tried"
 --James Mercer (Australia)

+"Despair is a development of pride so great that it chooses one's certitude rather than admit God is more creative than we are."
+--Thomas Merton, as paraphrased in [First Reformed](https://en.wikipedia.org/wiki/First_Reformed)

 "Understanding the past enables us to see the present more clearly."
 --Steven Mithen